Who We Are

 How to Help

-Matt Fichtenbaum (Intel ISEF 1962, Westinghouse STS 1962) has eclectic interests, ranging from art to science.
+Matt Fichtenbaum (ISEF 1962, Westinghouse STS 1962) has eclectic interests, ranging from art to science.
 He studied electronic engineering in college and began playing Scandinavian folk music on the nyckelharpa and Swedish fiddle after living in Sweden.

 His fascination with science and music began at an early age.
 Matt's parents always had music playing in the house, and he attended Stuyvesant High School in New York City, a school recognized for its strong science curriculum.
 There, he had the opportunity to participate in science fairs, which he said showed him that science was a worthy pursuit.